tc39/proposal-smart-pipelines/readme.md

 They may be made even pithier with [Additional Feature BP][], explained later.

-[`do` expressions][] as [topic-style][topic style] pipeline bodies might be so useful, in fact, that it might be worth building them into the pipeline operator `|>` itself as an add-on feature.
+[`do` expressions][] as [topic-style][topic style] pipeline bodies might be so useful, in fact, that it might be worth building them into the pipe operator `|>` itself as an add-on feature.
 This additional feature – **block pipelines** – adds an additional [topic-style pipeline body syntax][smart body syntax], using blocks to stand for `do` expressions.